Histoires 〉〉 Livres 〉〉 The King's Will 〉〉 The Sacrifice - Livre 1 〉〉 Chapitre 〉〉 Prologue

 North of the Lowlands, Or-Nagar’s village.

 Caden dismounted his horse and looked around.
-His wife had insisted they stopped in the small village on their way home.
-They had been staying with his wife’s family in the north coast for a month.
-The couple and their escort had been travelling for days now.
-He was eager to reach their home.
-Lord Ambrose was glad to have several men accompanying them on this journey, with all the revolts happening lately the roads were not safe.
+His wife had insisted they stop in the small village on their way home.
+They had been staying with her family on the northern coast for a month.
+The couple and their escort had been travelling for days, and he was eager to reach their residence.
+Lord Ambrose was relieved to have several men accompanying them on this journey; with all the revolts happening lately, the roads were unsafe.

 “We don’t need her,” Caden complained.

 “Don’t you want to be prepared?
-I want to be able to protect her from any danger.
+I want to protect her from any danger.
 It’s better if we know what’s coming,” she insisted.

-“Fine, but she’d better not give her any potions or any suspicious substances.”
+“Fine, but she had better not give her any potions or suspicious substances.”

 “How did you hear about this woman?” he asked.